 They'll be there for you all year round, helping you settle into uni life and providing practical support along the way.

-Current student Marta shares her tips for anyone worried about feeling homesick while at uni, watch now:
+Current student Marta shares her tips for anyone worried about feeling homesick whilst at uni.
+Watch now:

-Plus, so many more ways to make friends!
+Plus, so many more opportunities to meet new friends

 Once you’ve arrived at uni, you’ll have so many more opportunities to make loads of new friends.
 You’ll meet new people through your course, your accommodation or commute, through clubs, societies and events, friends of friends... the list goes on.

-By the time you finish university, you’ll have made your best friends for life!
+By the time you finish university, you’ll have so many shared experiences with your new best friends for life.